mercurius-js/mercurius/docs/api/options.md

   - `subscription.onDisconnect`: `Function` A function which is called with the subscription context of the connection after the connection gets disconnected.
   - `subscription.keepAlive`: `Integer` Optional interval in ms to send the `GQL_CONNECTION_KEEP_ALIVE` message.
   - `subscription.fullWsTransport`: `Boolean` Enable sending every operation via WS.
+  - `subscription.wsDefaultSubprotocol`: `String` Set the default subprotocol in case the client does not specify one.
+See [Supported subprotocols](../graphql-over-websocket.md#websocket-subprotocol)

 - `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
 Overrides `persistedQueryProvider`.
 - `onlyPersisted`: Boolean.
 Flag to control whether to allow graphql queries other than persisted.
 When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
 It will also disable any ide available (graphiql).
 Requires `persistedQueries` to be set, and overrides `persistedQueryProvider`.